obss/trapper/README.md

 | ELECTRA     | &#10004;           | &#10004;             |
 | RoBERTa     | &#10004;           | &#10004;             |

-## Usage
-### Modeling the Problem
-The first step in using trapper is to decide on how to model the problem.

-### Modeling the Input
 To use trapper on training, evaluation on a task that is not readily supported in transformers library, you need to extend the provided base classes according to your own needs.
 These are as follows:

 **For Training & Evaluation**: DataProcessor, DataAdapter, TokenizerFactory.